-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) The World Summit on Sustainable Development (WSSD), Johannesburg, Sept ember 2002 - Commitments arising from Johannesburg Su immit (2002) Sustainable consumption and production patterns: Accelerate the shift towards sustainable consumption and production - 10-year framework of programmes of action; Reverse trend in loss of natural resources.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) to strengthen co-operation among developing countries and between countries at different stages of economic and social development to achieve common and mutually supportive objectives which take account of the interrelationships between people, resources, environment and development; to consider ways and means by which the international community can deal more effectively with environment concerns; and to help define shared perceptions of long-term environmental issues and the appropriate efforts needed to deal successfully with the problems of protecting and enhancing the environment, a long term agenda for action during the coming decades, and aspirational goals for the world community.
+The World Summit on Sustainable Development (WSSD), Johannesburg, Sept ember 2002 - Commitments arising from Johannesburg Su ımmit (2002) Sustainable consumption and production patterns: Accelerate the shift towards sustainable consumption and production - 10-year framework of programmes of action; Reverse trend in loss of natural resources.
 Renewable Energy and Energy efficiency: Urgently and substantially increase [global] share of renewable energy.
 Significantly reduce rate of biodiversity loss by 2010.
 No targets or indicators, however actions include: Greater resource efficiency; Support business innovation and take-up of best practice in technology and management; Waste reduction and producer responsibility; and Sustainable consumer consumption and procurement.
 Create a level playing field for renewable energy and energy efficiency.
 New technology development Push on energy efficiency Low-carbon programmes Reduced impacts on biodiversity.
-The Local Plan Part 2 can encourage greater efficiency of resources, in so far as national legislation allows, and should ensure policy coverage of this action area.
-The Local Plan Part 2 can encourage renewable energy and should ensure policy coverage of this action area.
-The Local Plan Part 2 can protect and enhance biodiversity and should ensure policy coverage of this action area.
+The Local Plan can encourage greater efficiency of resources, insofar as national legislation and viability allows, and should ensure policy coverage of this action area.
+The Local Plan can encourage renewable energy and should ensure policy coverage of this action area.
+The Local Plan can protect and enhance biodiversity and should ensure policy coverage of this action area.
 European Landscape Convention 2000 (became binding March 2007) Convention outlined the need to recognise landscape in law, to develop landscape policies dedicated to the protection, management and creation of landscapes, and to establish procedures for the participation of the general public and other stakeholders in the creation and implementation of landscape policies.
 It also encourages the integration of landscape into all relevant areas of policy, including cultural, economic and social policies.
-Specific measures include: raising awareness of the value of landscapes among all sectors of society, and of society's role in shaping them; promoting landscape training and education among landscape specialists, other related professions, and in school and university courses; the identification and assessment of landscapes, and analysis of landscape change, with the active participation of stakeholders; setting objectives for landscape quality, with the involvement of the public; and the implementation of landscape policies, through the establishment of plans and practical programmes.
-SA objectives must consider the outcomes of the convention, which should feed into the Local Plan and associated documents.
+Specific measures include: raising awareness of the value of landscapes among all sectors of society, and of society's role in shaping them; promoting landscape training and education among landscape specialists, other related professions, and in school and university courses; the identification and assessment of landscapes, and analysis of landscape change, with the active participation of stakeholders; setting objectives for landscape quality, with the involvement of the public; and SA objectives must consider the outcomes of the convention, which should feed into the Local Plan and associated documents.